 I remember how excited my friends and family were to come and visit our new baby when our oldest daughter was born.
 I was just getting the hang of nursing her in the hospital room when we got our first wave of visitors.
 After being discharged from the hospital, family from out of town came to visit and stay with us.
-Luckily, I worked with my doula before the birth to figure out what boundaries I wanted to set for these exact circumstances.
+Luckily, I worked with my doula before the birth to determine what boundaries I wanted to set for these exact circumstances.
 I told family and friends when they could come and wasn’t afraid to ask for help.
-That resulted in respectful visitors who stayed for short visits, brought food and gifts.
+That resulted in respectful visitors who stayed for short visits and brought food and gifts.
 It also produced helpful in-laws and grandparents who stayed at our home to help with cooking, cleaning, and watching our newborn so we could sleep.

-When we’re on the other side of childbirth—that is, we are the ones knocking on the door to meet a newborn—it can be helpful to consider the family’s feelings before we schedule a visit.
+When we’re on the other side of childbirth—that is, we were the ones knocking on the door to meet a newborn—it can be helpful to consider the family’s feelings before we schedule a visit.
 We may be inclined to rush over to the hospital or family’s home to say hello immediately after the birth.
 Maybe it’s your sister’s first newborn, your friend’s second baby, or your brother’s fourth child.
 Perhaps you’ve done this many times, or maybe it’s a brand new experience.
 Whatever the case, when parents of a newborn are ready to accept visitors, there is a helpful etiquette you may want to consider.

-Here are ten simple “do’s and do not’s” that every enthusiastic and well-intentioned visitor can benefit from reading before visiting a new baby.
+Here are ten simple “do’s and do nots” that every enthusiastic and well-intentioned visitor can benefit from reading before visiting a new baby.

 DO Keep Your Visit Short

 Most new parents aren’t looking for hours of conversation after their child is born.
 A new family needs space to rest.
 Remember that others are likely visiting, too, so keep your stay short and sweet.
 And while you’re there, be as polite and helpful as you can.